 But let’s back track a second and talk about the multi-populated virtual worlds we’re most familiar with — games.
 Largely speaking there are two types of multiplayer games: persistent and non-persistent.
 The principle of non-persistent games will be familiar to even the most novice of gamers; you enter into a world with your friends and play within it, until you end the game.
 Once the game has ended all your actions and your friends actions within the game will be lost.

 Imagine you’re playing a WWII first-person shooter; you and your friends storm the beaches of Normandy and lay waste to the incumbent Nazi forces.
 During the game you send a rocket-propelled grenade into a heavily fortified bunker which explodes in dramatic style.
 You and your friends win the day and you end the game.
 Later you return to replay the game and find that everything has been restored, and that bunker you destroyed has returned without a scratch, the NPCs have been reset, and the story starts from scratch.
-In this example the world has not persisted.
-It has no memory.

-When we talk about virtual worlds this is the ultimate goal; a space with memory that people can visit and return to.
+When we talk about virtual worlds this is the ultimate goal;

 Why is this potentially game-changing for the advertising industry?